Kabirroy12345/ML_model_aasthma/README.md

 ## 🚀 Overview

 Asthma affects **300M+ people globally**, with environmental factors triggering life-threatening attacks.
-This project presents a complete **Predictive Health Intelligence System** that:
+This project presents a complete **Predictive Health Intelligence System** that :

 ✔ **Analyzes environmental pollutant exposure** (AQI, PM2.5, CO2, NO2, SO2)
 ✔ **Predicts asthma attack risk in real-time** using 7 ML models